manvitamarkala/DS-5500---HW1/README.md

 ![Continents income[]{label="fig:ContinentsIncome"}](ContinentsIncome.png)
 ###### Figure 3: Income/person across continents over the years

-Figure 3 depicts that Europe is the country with the largest income followed by Asia and then Americas and Africa.For a course of a few years during the end 1900's Asia has crossed Europe in terms of the income.
+Figure 3 depicts that Europe is the continent with the largest income followed by Asia and then Americas and Africa.For a course of a few years during the end 1900's Asia has crossed Europe in terms of the income.
 Africa has always remained the lowest income continent and the growth over years is also very flat.Until 1960, Asia remained below Americas and Europe and then increased to a great extent after.
 A deep dive into country wise split will help us understand which countries in the continent are the major contributors for this income/person.